Article contents

 With a fixed supply, there is no inflation, and your money retains its value forever (inflation causes your money to be worth less).

-However, it’s worth noting that bitcoin is highly volatile and the price of bitcoin currently fluctuates while it’s still young and adoption is growing, so although it has trended upwards in value, the price can fall.
+However, it’s worth noting that bitcoin is volatile and the price of bitcoin currently fluctuates while it’s still young and adoption is growing, so although it has trended upwards in value, the price can fall.

 Bitcoin gives the control of your money back to you, and makes fee-taking middlemen redundant, saving you money.